 To lead a change in your organization and achieve digital workplace success, you need to create a strategy that works for the unique needs of your workforce.
 That means focusing on the people within your organization, aligning your vision with the entire organization with internal communications, assessing your current tech stack, and building a roadmap for success.

 Best practice #1: Focus on what your workforce needs

 Traditionally, the focus of most organizations has been on the consumer journey.
 But your employees are the driving force behind creating a positive consumer journey.
 Happy employees create happy customers, so your vision for your digital transformation should be aligned with what your workforce needs.

 To understand what they need, you will need to gather feedback, assess challenges, and gain a deeper understanding of how your tech stack is used.
 Do so by asking the following questions.

-- Is our workforce currently using so many technology tools that they spend too much time working in tools rather than completing tasks?
+- Is our workforce currently using so many technologies that they spend too much time working in tools rather than completing tasks?
 Are digital distractions in the office making it hard for employees to focus?

 - Are our technology tools siloed?

-- Do our tools work in harmony with employee workflows, or do our tools create productivity disruptions?
+- Do our tools work in harmony with employee workflows, or do our they create productivity disruptions?

 - Does our organization have tools that address the different communication and collaboration needs (based on department, job function, and region) of employees?

 The feedback you gather should include a diverse range of perspectives and seek to discover what technology and processes they value most.
 Feedback could be given in the form of surveys or interviews.
 By getting a holistic view of your current work environment, you will be able to assess what challenges and barriers your employees face and better meet employee expectations.

 Best practice #2: Align your vision